Cynara (1932 film): Plot

 In Naples, disgraced London barrister James "Jim" Warlock prepares to part from his beloved wife Clemency and start anew in South Africa.
 When she asks him to explain the events leading to his downfall, a flashback ensues.

 Hard-working, successful, and deeply in love, Jim is looking forward to his seventh wedding anniversary.
 His friend John Tring thinks Jim needs “color” in his life and laughs at him for being "the last of the virtuous men".
-Jim is crestfallen when Clemency informs him that she has to take her sister Garla to Venice for a month to get her away from a parachute jumper, the latest in a string of unsuitable men with whom she has fallen in love.
+Jim is crestfallen when Clemency informs him that she has to take her sister Gorla to Venice for a month to get her away from a parachute jumper, the latest in a string of unsuitable men with whom she has fallen in love.

 While the women are away, Tring takes his friend out to dine.
 At the restaurant, a young shopgirl named Doris Lea in the next booth dons Jim's bowler hat on a dare from her friend and flatmate Milly Miles.
 Tring is enchanted, and persuades the reluctant Jim to join the girls.
 Doris takes a great liking to Jim and gives him her address.
 Later, he tears up the slip of paper.

 Tring has other ideas.
 He arranges for Jim to judge a swimsuit contest and informs Doris, who becomes a contestant.
 Jim names her the winner.
 When she slips and injures her ankle, he picks her up and takes her back to her flat.
 There, he warns her that he is married and that nothing good can come of their relationship.
 She tells him that she will not cause trouble when he wishes to end it.
 They embark on an idyllic affair.

-However, when Clemency, Garla, and Garla's new Italian fiancé finally return, Doris finds it impossible to give up the man she loves.
+However, when Clemency, Gorla, and Gorla's new Italian fiancé finally return, Doris finds it impossible to give up the man she loves.
 Finally, Jim writes her a letter telling her he cannot see her anymore.
 She responds by committing suicide.

 The letter is found, and Jim is forced to testify at the inquest.
 When the coroner asks if Doris had any prior relationships, Jim protects her privacy and refuses to answer, even though she told him of an earlier liaison.
 Jim is guilty of no criminal offence, but the scandal destroys his promising career.

 The flashback ends.
 After Jim leaves to board his ocean liner, Tring comes to talk to Clemency.
 He accepts a share of the blame for what happened, and he reminds Clemency that she may never see Jim again.
 She rushes to the ship to join her husband.